dustinbaekpersonal/python-api-frontend/FastAPI/README.md

 To run the the main.py file:

 ```
-# change directory to app
+# change directory to app§
 cd app
 # run main.py using uvicorn
 uvicorn main:app --reload